WileyLabs/web-redirects-cli/README.md

 The `redirects.status` key, if not specified has a default value of `301`.

 The `redirects.caseSensitive` key, if not specified has default value of `false`.

+The `redirects.includeParams` key, if not specified has default value of `false`.
+By default only the request path will be matched.
+If `"includeParams": true` then the request query string will be included in the redirect matching.

+includeParams

 ## License